rocketpowerkille/Tare/docs/GRAPH_INTEGRATION.md

 The hosted notes are historical prose records.
 Raw hosted Graph/Token API responses and captures are not attached to those notes in this revision.
-Collect them for the demo instead of claiming this documentation review repeated live acceptance.
+Collect them for the demo; the notes alone do not establish repeatable live acceptance.
 Zero findings means the tested observations agreed.
 It does not independently recompute every economic assumption, prove loan recoverability, or prove backing.